donaldnevermore/coding-interview-csharp/README.md

 ﻿# Introduction

-This repository is for exercises in *Coding Interview Chinese Second Edition*.
+Exercises in *Coding Interview Chinese Second Edition*, implemented in C#.

-## Quick start
+## Getting Started

 1. make sure you have .NET 5.0 or above installed.
 2. run `dotnet run`.